Ball Python Care Page

 You can also use a pre-packaged substrate, though this can be more costly.
 Depending on the brand, you may still need to add some topsoil (if too dusty) or sand (if too muddy) to reach desired consistency.
 Here are some recommended commercial substrates appropriate for ball pythons:

 Another option is a bioactive setup.
-Bioactive enclosure setups are designed to mimic a reptile’s natural environment and stimulate natural behaviors.
-The recommended substrates can easily support bioactivity with the addition of a “cleanup crew” of isopods and springtails that clean up uneaten food, fallen leaves, and fecal remains, making bioactive substrates incredibly low maintenance.
+Bioactive enclosures are designed to mimic a reptile’s natural environment and stimulate natural behaviors.
+The DIY mix and BioDude substrates can easily support bioactivity with the addition of a “cleanup crew” of isopods and springtails that clean up uneaten food, fallen leaves, and fecal remains, making bioactive setups incredibly low maintenance.

 Error Icon